Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Automatic reconnect

+AutoConnect changes WIFI mode depending on the situation.
+The [AutoConnect::begin](lsbegin.md) function starts WIFI in STA mode and starts the webserver if the connection is successful by the 1st-WiFi.begin.
+But if the connection fails with the least recently established access point, AutoConnect will switch the WIFI mode to AP_STA and starts the DNS server to be able to launch a captive portal.

 When the captive portal is started, SoftAP starts and the STA is disconnected.
-The current SSID setting memorized in ESP8266 will be lost but then the reconnect behavior of ESP32 is somewhat different from this.

-The [*WiFiSTAClass::disconnect*](https://github.com/espressif/arduino-esp32/blob/a0f0bd930cfd2d607bf3d3288f46e2d265dd2e11/libraries/WiFi/src/WiFiSTA.h#L46) function implemented in the arduino-esp32 has extended parameters than the ESP8266's arduino-core.
-The second parameter of WiFi.disconnect on the arduino-esp32 core that does not exist in the [ESP8266WiFiSTAClass](https://github.com/esp8266/Arduino/blob/7e1bdb225da8ab337373517e6a86a99432921a86/libraries/ESP8266WiFi/src/ESP8266WiFiSTA.cpp#L296) has the effect of deleting the currently connected WiFi configuration and its default value is "false".
-On the ESP32 platform, even if WiFi.disconnect is executed, WiFi.begin() without the parameters in the next turn will try to connect to that AP.
-That is, automatic reconnection is implemented in arduino-esp32 already.
-Although this behavior appears seemingly competent, it is rather a disadvantage in scenes where you want to change the access point each time.
-When explicitly disconnecting WiFi from the Disconnect menu, AutoConnect will erase the AP connection settings saved by arduino-esp32 core.
-AutoConnect's automatic reconnection is a mechanism independent from the automatic reconnection of the arduino-esp32 core.
+At this point, the station configuration information that the ESP module has stored on its own (it is known as the SDK's [station_config](https://github.com/esp8266/Arduino/blob/db75d2c448bfccc6dc308bdeb9fbd3efca7927ff/tools/sdk/include/user_interface.h#L249) structure) is discarded.

-If the [**autoReconnect**](apiconfig.md#autoreconnect) option of the [AutoConnectConfig](apiconfig.md) class is enabled, it automatically attempts to reconnect to the disconnected past access point.
-When the autoReconnect option is specified, AutoConnect will not start SoftAP immediately if the first WiFi.begin fails.
-It will scan WiFi signal and the same connection information as the detected BSSID is stored in the flash as AutoConnect's credentials, explicitly apply it with WiFi.begin and rerun.
+AutoConnect can connect to an access point again using saved credential that has disconnected once, and its control is allowed by [**autoReconnect**](apiconfig.md#autoreconnect). [*AutoConnectConfig::autoReconnect*](apiconfig.md#autoreconnect) option specifies to attempt to reconnect to the past established access point that stored in saved credentials.
+AutoConnect does not start SoftAP immediately even if 1st-WiFi.begin fails when the [**autoReconnct**](apiconfig.md#autoreconnect) is enabled.
+It will scan the WiFi signal, and if the same BSSID as the detected BSSID is stored in flash as AutoConnect credentials, explicitly apply it and reruns WiFi.begin still WIFI_STA mode.
+(The autoReconnect works effectively even if the SSID is a hidden access point)

 ```cpp hl_lines="3"
 AutoConnect       Portal;